scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 ```

 The places where the compiler searches for candidate instances
-is known as the *implicit scope*.
+is known as the *contextual abstractions scope*.
-The implicit scope applies at the call site;
+The contextual abstractions scope applies at the call site;
 that is the point where we call a method with a using clause.
-The implicit scope which roughly consists of:
+The contextual abstractions scope which roughly consists of:

 - local or inherited definitions;